Handbook of Diagnosis and Treatment of Bipolar Disorders

 - Description of important advances in evidence-based adjunctive psychotherapeutic interventions in bipolar depression, and bipolar maintenance treatment.

 Comprehensive in scope, yet readily accessible for application to clinical practice, the book includes summary tables, quick-reference lists of clinical pearls, and case studies to make its content more relevant.
-Clinical Manual of Bipolar Disorder is the ideal source for integrating recent research into everyday practice.
+Handbook of Diagnosis and Treatment of Bipolar Disorders is the ideal source for integrating recent research into everyday practice.

 Preface.
 Principles of assessment and treatment of patients with bipolar disorders.
 DSM-IV-TR diagnosis of bipolar disorders.
 Addressing clinical diagnostic challenges in bipolar disorders.
 Multiphase treatment strategy for bipolar disorders.
 Overview of pharmacotherapy for bipolar disorders.
 Management of acute manic and mixed episodes in bipolar disorders.
 Management of acute major depressive episodes in bipolar disorders.
 Longer-term management of bipolar disorders.
 Management of rapid-cycling bipolar disorders.
 Management of bipolar disorders in children and adolescents.
 Management of bipolar disorders in women.
 Management of bipolar disorders in older adults.
 Mood stabilizer and antipsychotics: pharmacokinetics, drug interactions, adverse effects, and administration.
 Antidepressant, anxiolytics/ hypnotics, and other medications: pharmacokinetucs, drug interactions, adverse effects, and administration.
 Adjunctive psychosocial interventions in the management of bipolar disorders.
 Appendices: Florida best practice medication guidelines for bipolar disorder.
 Quick reference medication facts.
 Quick reference resources and readings.
 Index.